 The tropical rum cocktail was invented at the Holiday Isle Tiki Bar in Islamorada, Florida in the late 1950’s.
 The rum cocktail was named after the actual “rum runners” that inhabited the Florida Keys.

-To make the best rum runner recipe, make sure you alter the ingredients to suit your individual taste!
+To make the best rum runner recipe, make sure you adjust the ingredients to suit your individual taste!

 If you want to make a strong cocktail, try adding a shot of Bacardi 151 to the top of the cocktail as a floater!

-To make an authentic rum runner, be sure to serve it in a hurricane glass!
+To make an authentic rum runner, be sure to serve it in the correct tall glass – hurricane glasses (they are shaped like a vase)!

 How to make rum runner on the rocks?